ARTbio/metavisitor/docs/use_case_2.md

 ## History for Use Case 2-1

 1. Stay in the current history `Input data for Use Cases 2-1 and 2-2` !
-2. In the `Workflow` menu, select the workflow `Metavisitor: Workflow for Use Case 2-1` and directly select `Run` (you may also look at the workflow using the `edit` option)
+2. In the `Workflow` menu, select the workflow `Metavisitor: Workflow for Use Case 2-1` and directly select `Run` (you may also look at the workflow using the `edit` option).
-3. Be careful at selecting `Small RNA reads ERP012577` for the step 1 (Input Dataset Collection)
+3. Be careful at selecting `Small RNA reads ERP012577` for the step 1 (Input Dataset Collection).
-4. For the step 2, the option `protein vir2 blast database` is forced, because the workflow is expecting of protein blast database for this step and only one dataset with this datatype is available in the history
-5. **Be careful** at selecting `P. berghei` for **step 9** (sRbowtie)
+4. **Be careful** at selecting `P. berghei` for **step 2**.
-6. Be careful at selecting
+6. **Be careful** at selecting
 ```
 Retrieve FASTA from NCBI (Nucleotide) with queryString 'phix174[title]'
 ```
-for **step 10** (sRbowtie).
+for **step 3**.
+6. For the step 4, the option `protein vir2 blast database` is forced, because the workflow is expecting of protein blast database for this step and only one dataset with this datatype is available in the history
 7. Click the `Send results to a new history` checkbox and rename the history to "History for Use Case 2-1".
 8. Run Workflow !